-It is worth noting, however, that most women can get all of the vitamins and minerals they need from a healthy and balanced diet.
-But women’s bodies have different needs at different periods of their lives, and there may be times when a multivitamin could be beneficial.
-For example, you may be on a restrictive diet due to a food intolerance, or you may be perimenopausal, pregnant or searching how to get pregnant.
-You may even have a pre-existing medical condition like Crohn’s disease that decreases how many nutrients you can absorb from food.
+However, it is worth noting that most women can get all of the nutrients they need from a healthy and balanced diet.
+There are circumstances where a multivitamin can be beneficial, such as for those following a restrictive diet due to ethical beliefs or food intolerances.
+Women who are perimenopausal, pregnant or searching how to get pregnant also require slightly different amounts of certain vitamins and minerals.
+Not to mention, those with a medical condition like Crohn’s disease are impacted by how many nutrients they can absorb from food alone.

-With this in mind, we’ve tried and tested the best multivitamins for young women, women over 50 and women looking to support their fertility.
-We’ve also included multivitamins that come in different sizes, formats and prices, with a liquid option and an option designed for vegans.
+With this in mind, we’ve tested some of the best multivitamins for young women, women over 50 and women looking to support their fertility.

 It is always best to speak to your doctor or a healthcare professional before adding a supplement to your routine, especially if you are taking other medication.